Submit, Save & Drafts

 - To discard your edits and revert the page back prior to your edits, click Discard in the Action Toolbar

-Method 2: Submit (bypass preview and go straight to final submit)
+Method 2: Submit (bypass preview of draft and go straight to final submit)

 - When you are ready to save your page, click the kabob menu ⋮ at the upper right